 File Name, Pattern, or Extension Relation to Original Data Files Notes the target server, change parameters like tmpdir, general- log, etc., and any global variable that uses an absolute file path to avoid the accidental usage of the wrong file locations by the target server. backup-auto.cnf Copy of the file auto.cnf from the backed-up server.
 The file is restored into the data directory of the restored server.
 To use the UUID stored inside for your restored server, rename the file back to auto.cnf before you start the server. backup-mysqld-auto.cnf Copy of the file mysqldcnf from the backed-up server.
 The file is restored into the data directory of the restored server.
-To use the persisted system variables stored inside for your restored server, rename the file back to mysqld-auto.cnf before you start the server. ib_buffer_pool The file produced on the server when innode buffer pool dump a With the default setting on MySQL server 5.7.7 and after at(ishodbotonffer_pool_load_at sta (enabled by default on MySQL 5.7.7 and after) or innodb_buffer_pool_dump_r is enabled.
+To use the persisted system variables stored inside for your restored server, rename the file back to mysqld-auto.cnf before you start the server. ib_buffer_pool The file produced on the server when innodb_buffer_pool_dump_a (enabled by default on MySQL 5.7.7 and after) or innodb_buffer_pool_dump_r is enabled.
 It holds the list of tablespace IDs and page IDs of the server's buffer pool.
-The actual file name might be different, as it can be configured by the server's system variable innodb_buffer_pool_filena the target server, during start up, is going to restore the buffer pool state of the backed up server using this file.
-See Saving and Restoring the Buffer Pool State for details.
+The actual file name might be different, as it can be configured by the server's system variable With the default setting on MySQL server 5.7.7 and after at(ishodbownffer_pool_load_at the target server, during start up, is going to restore the buffer pool

-File Name, Pattern, or Extension Relation to Original Data Files Notes tablespace_tracker The file tracks external tablespaces, recording their file paths on the backed-up server and their tablespace IDs.
+File Name, Pattern, or Extension Relation to Original Data Files Notes Extension The file tracks external tablespaces, recording their file paths on the backed-up server and their tablespace IDs.
 If any external tablespace exists on a backed up server, the tracker file is going to be found in the datadir folder inside the backup.
 Change server_file_path in the file for any tablespace if you want to change the restore location for that tablespace (an absolute path must be used).
 To access the tracker file in a single-file backup, use the extract command.
 Warnings If the tracker file is deleted from the backup, the restore of the backup might fail silently, resulting in corruptions of the restored data.
 You cannot change the restore location for the default undo tablespaces of the database by editing their server_fi entries.
 Their